Wrong-Way Driver in Double-Fatal Crash in Belleville, IL

 However, if in fact, the driver was driving of the influence resulting in the fatal crash, there may be criminal charges.

 Investigators will want to determine all factors that led up to the fatal crash.
 Even if the New Athens man was sober, family members of those killed have potential wrongful death claims as driving the wrong-way on a highway is negligent behavior.
-Of course, if alcohol was involved, the situation becomes criminal as well.
+Of course, if alcohol was involved, the situation

 Decision Making and Responsibility